 To avoid doubt, where B, B1 or B2 in the formulae in rules 35.2.1 or 35.2.2 is zero, the respective quantity A / B, A1 / B1, or A2 / B2 is deemed to be zero for the purposes of those rules.

-If a retailer is preparing a historic estimate in accordance with rule 35.1.2 and the seasonal adjustment daily shape values for the relevant gas gate are not available for the consumption period, the retailer must use the methodology set out in rule 35.2.1 and 35.2.2 (as applicable) but the seasonal adjustment daily shape values may be substituted by the retailer using its own seasonal shape methodology or pro-rated on a flat shape basis using the number of days.
+If a retailer is preparing a historical estimate in accordance with rule 35.1.2 and the seasonal adjustment daily shape values for the relevant gas gate are not available for the consumption period, the retailer must use the methodology set out in rule 35.2.1 and 35.2.2 (as applicable) but the seasonal adjustment daily shape values may be substituted by the retailer using its own seasonal shape methodology or pro-rated on a flat shape basis using the number of days.

 Forward estimates

-A retailer may only use a forward estimate to calculate the consumption information for a consumer installation in allocation groups 3 to 6 where it is not possible to calculate that consumption information using a historic estimate.
+A retailer may only use a forward estimate to calculate the consumption information for a consumer installation in allocation groups 3 to 6 where it is not possible to calculate that consumption information using a historical estimate.

 A retailer may determine the method used for calculating a forward estimate at its discretion.